 How did people clean their teeth before toothpaste or toothbrushes?

+If you are thinking about when was toothpaste invented, you must first know the reason behind its invention.
 Salt, rough cloths and charcoal don’t fit the definition of gentle dentistry, yet that was the way people would care for their teeth.
 Often, they would use water and a rough cloth, scrubbing their teeth.
 Salt and charcoal were often rubbed across the teeth and then rinsed away.
 However, the most common way of taking care of teeth involved taking a birch twig and fraying the end, making a primitive brush.
 Dental powders were also used.
 They were made from strange concoctions of burned eggshells ashes and animal hooves.

 What did they do for dental emergencies?